The Mountain Institute

 Skis

 There is an endless amount of skis out there right now.
 The number listed with the name of the ski is the width underfoot.
-Essentially, how wide they are.
-Recommended width is 95 to 105 with 100 being the sweet spot.
+For average conditions in the Tetons, we recommend width underfoot of 95mm to 108mm.

 For priorities of gear when acquiring quality equipment, keep in mind the following…